-Tariff income is calculated to reflect the income which a person earns from their assets.
+Tariff income is calculated to reflect the weekly amount a person is expected to pay towards their care, out of their assets.
 The amount depends on the value of the assets:

 - For people with assets below the lower capital limit, the tariff income does not apply. - For people with assets between the lower capital limit and upper capital limit, a tariff income will be applied of £1 per week, for each £250 of assets.
 This will be added to their other forms of income during the financial assessment.
 For example, if a person has £15,000 in the bank, and the lower capital limit is £14,250, they will "earn" £3 per week £1 for each lot of £250 above the limit. - For people with assets above the upper capital limit, those people will be expected to pay the full cost of their care, so the tariff income is not relevant. - See the Rates Schedule for the value of the lower and upper capital limits.